Jasonxlu/Exploding-Kittens/docs/design/set-up-phase-logic.md

 ## Setting up the GameEngine

 ### Collecting User Input
-- Get the number of players from the user
+- Get the number of players from the user (must be between 2 and 6)
 - Get the names of each player from the user

 ### Setting up players